Simão Júnior

-Aurísio Saliu Fernandes Embalo Júnior (born 29 August 1998) known as Simão Júnior, is a professional footballer who currently plays as a centre-back for FK Banga Gargždai.
-Born in Portugal, he represents Guinea-Bissau national football team internationally.
+Aurísio Saliu Fernandes Embalo Júnior (born 29 August 1998) known as Simão Júnior, is a professional footballer who currently plays as a centre-back for Banga Club.
+Born in Portugal, he played for Guinea-Bissau national football team.

 Club career

 He made his professional debut for Cova da Piedade on 1 March 2020 in the LigaPro.

+On 13 February 2025 officlally announced, that Simão Júnior signed with lithuanian Banga Club.

+On 22 February 2025 Simão Júnior made his debut in Supercup (Supertaurė) match against Žalgiris.

+On 10 August Simão Júnior scored his first goal in A Lyga against FK Riteriai.
+Banga Club won 2-0.

+On 19 January 2026 announced about new agreement with Banga Club.

 International career

 He made his debut for Guinea-Bissau national football team on 26 March 2021 in an AFCON 2021 qualifier against Eswatini.